ghiscoding/slickgrid-universal/README.md

 Below is a list of reasons why this project was created and why it is a monorepo project:
 1. it was originally created to remove duplicated code from these 2 repos [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)
-   - prior to creating this monorepo, these 2 had ~90% of TypeScript code in common which was not very DRY.
+   - prior to creating this monorepo, we had ~90% duplicated code in these 2 repos which was not very DRY.
-   - it is also a lot easier to maintain by pushing fixes in 1 common project (this one here).
+   - it also becomes a lot easier to maintain by pushing fixes in 1 common project (this one here).
-2. it also decoupled a few Services that are not required by every project (OData, GraphQL, Export to CSV, Export to Excel, Composite Editor, RxJS, ...)
+2. it also decoupled a few Services which are not required in every project (OData, GraphQL, Export to CSV, Export to Excel, Composite Editor, RxJS, ...)
-3. and finally it is framework agnostic, it could be implemented in many different frameworks (if you are interested in adding a different framework port that is not listed in the [table](#available-framework-ports) below, then please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
+3. and finally it is framework agnostic, it could be implemented in many different frameworks (if you are interested in adding a different framework port, which is not listed in the [table](#available-framework-ports) below, then please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
-   - you can use it in plain JavaScript (ES6) or TypeScript, on our side we use it with plain JS (ES6) in our Salesforce environment with LWC (Lightning Web Component)
+   - you can use it in plain JavaScript (ES6) or TypeScript, i.e. we use plain JS (ES6) in our Salesforce environment with LWC (Lightning Web Component)

 ## Latest News & Releases
 Check out the [Releases](https://github.com/ghiscoding/slickgrid-universal/releases) section for all the latest News & Releases.